spring-io/start.spring.io/.github/ISSUE_TEMPLATE/new-entry-proposal.md

 be achieved using Spring Boot's dependency management without overriding.

 ## Maven Central
-Third-party starters that are included on start.spring.io must be available on Maven Central.
+Starters that are included on start.spring.io must be available on Maven Central.

 [ ] Starter and all of its dependencies are available on Maven Central.